£50,000 Compensation for Sexual Abuse in Local Authority Care

 Neither side could reach an agreement on settling the case, so a meeting was arranged between the client’s Barrister, and the Solicitor and representatives of the Local Authority.
 After a day of negotiations, a figure was reached that the client was happy with, with the claim being settled for £50,000 compensation.

 We advised the client to set up a personal injury trust fund, which would allow the client to hold his compensation and still receive state means tested benefits.
 This enabled the client to use his compensation as intended and not lose his entitlement to benefits.

 For more than 20 years, our Abuse Claims Solicitors have been helping abuse victims claim their legal rights.
 We offer a free confidential consultation and free legal advice for victims of abuse.
-Ask about Legal Aid or if we can deal with your case on a No Win, No Fee basis
+Ask about Legal Aid or if we can deal with your case on No Win, No Fee basis.

 For free legal advice call our Abuse Claims Solicitors

 We're happy to help